Brilliant Bobcat / Recognition

 K 1st 2nd 3rd 4th 5th 6th

-Students from each grade will be chosen by the faculty as the students who best exemplify the leadership habit of the month (two per class).
-Students will be invited to a Leadership Luau that will be packed with tropical fun and celebration of their efforts.
-A picture will be taken and put on display in the library.
+Students from each class will be chosen by their teacher as the student of the week who best exemplify the leadership habit of the month.
+Students and parents will be invited to a Principal’s Pride ceremony that will take place on Wednesday mornings in the Media Center to celebrate their efforts.
+Student names will be posted on a bulletin board and put on display in the library.

 Each teacher will use classroom incentives for students who follow the classroom expectations.
 See your child’s teacher for more details.